 |Dimensions||Standard-size slabs are 55.5˝ x 122˝.
 Jumbo-size slabs are 65.5˝ x 132˝.||Slabs are 56.5" x 120".||Standard size slab is 55" x 120".
 Jumbo: 63" x 128".|

-Still, a number of mid-sized companies have emerged in the last ten years.
-Some designers like to use these companies because they offer more reasonable prices for their clients.
+A number of mid-sized quartz manufacturers have emerged in recent years.
+Some designers like to use these companies because they offer highly favorable prices for their clients.

 Daltile ONE Quartz

 Pental is a Seattle-based distributor that is large enough that it has its own private label quartz line.
-Dalton reports that Pental tends to be cheaper than other quartz brands.
+It is known to be competitively priced and includes four different collections.